How much does a patent cost?

 Utility Patents are usually more complex.

-Design patents typically cost less than utility patents because they are simpler to write.
+Design patents typically cost less to write and file than utility patents because they are simpler to write and prosecute.
 Design patent application descriptions are not usually much longer than a few sentences.
 Whereas utility patent application descriptions are usually at least a few pages, not sentences, long.
 It is common to have 15 – 20 pages of written description for a utility patent.
-Whereas a short description (usually less than 100 words) will suffice for a design patent.
+Whereas a short description will suffice for a design patent.

 In addition to the many more pages of description, utility patents also need additional pages for the abstract and the claims.
 Just the abstract of a utility patent, while limited to 150 words, is typically longer than the written description of a design patent application.
 The abstract is not needed for a design patent.